C# Open Excel Worksheets with IronXL

 $vbLabelText $csharpLabel

-ws is the WorkSheet of the Excel file, as we will see in the following examples.
-Specific cell values can also be accessed by specifying "row index" and "column index."
+workSheet is the WorkSheet of the Excel file, as shown in the following examples.
+Specific cell values can also be accessed by specifying row index and column index.

 // Access a cell value by row index and column index